Director and Battelle Management

 Born in Bristol, TN, Wes grew up in rural Appalachia and worked to expand opportunities for students in rural and urban areas.
 His leadership was integral to establishing multiple STEM platform schools and regional hubs, developing strong industry engagement, and advocating for innovative state policy to expand STEM opportunities in Tennessee.
 Prior to joining Battelle, Wes served as a program coordinator for the Tennessee Higher Education Commission, overseeing the state’s higher education STEM initiatives supported by Race to the Top.

 Wes holds a bachelor’s degree and a Master’s in Public Administration from University of Tennessee, Knoxville.
-He currently serves on the University of Tennessee’s Master of Public Policy & Administration Board of Advisors and is a previous member of the university’s Young Alumni Council.
-In addition, he serves on the Tennessee Department of Education’s STEM Leadership Council and the board of the United Way of Tennessee’s Afterschool Network.
+He currently serves on the University of Tennessee’s Master of Public Policy & Administration Board of Advisors.
+In addition, he serves on the leadership board of the STEM Education Coalition.

 |The Honorable Regina Schofield is the Director of Corporate Engagement & Education Outreach for Battelle Education.
 Based in Washington D.C., she leads Battelle’s east coast STEM education initiatives in addition to regional philanthropy efforts.

 Nominated by the President, she served as Assistant Attorney General for the Office of Justice Programs at the U. S. Department of Justice.
 In that position, she oversaw programs like Project Safe Childhood, the Prisoner Reentry Initiative, and the White House Initiative on Helping America’s Youth, among many others.